MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	    "Friday")))

 	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf", missingValueString="M",
-	rowsPerRead=200000, colInfo  = colInfo, colClasses=c(ArrDelay="character"),
+	rowsPerRead=200000, colInfo  = colInfo, colClasses=c(ArrDelay="integer"),
     overwrite=TRUE)
     ~~~~

 Notice that once you supply the *colInfo* argument, you no longer need to specify *stringsAsFactors* because *DayOfWeek* is the only factor variable.

-## Load a data subset

-This exercise shows you how to use **rxReadXdf** to read an arbitrary chunk of the data set into a data frame for further examination.
-As a first step, lets get the number of rows, columns, and return the initial rows to better understand the available data.
-Standard R methods provide this information.

-	nrow(airXdfData)
-	ncol(airXdfData)
-	head(airXdfData)

-	> nrow(airXdfData)
-	[1] 600000
-	> ncol(airXdfData)
-	[1] 3
-	> head(airXdfData)
-	  ArrDelay CRSDepTime DayOfWeek
-	1        6   9.666666    Monday
-	2       -8  19.916666    Monday
-	3       -2  13.750000    Monday
-	4        1  11.750000    Monday
-	5       -2   6.416667    Monday
-	6      -14  13.833333    Monday

-From *nrow* we see that the number of rows is 600,000.
-To read 10 rows into a data frame starting with the 100,000th row:

-	airXdfDataSubset <- rxReadXdf(airXdfData, numRows=10, startRow=100000)
-	airXdfDataSubset

-This code should generate the following output:

-	   ArrDelay CRSDepTime DayOfWeek
-	1        -2  11.416667  Saturday
-	2        39   9.916667    Friday
-	3        NA  10.033334    Monday
-	4         1  17.000000    Friday
-	5       -17   9.983334 Wednesday
-	6         8  21.250000  Saturday
-	7        -9   6.250000    Friday
-	8       -11  15.000000    Friday
-	9         4  20.916666    Sunday
-	10       -8   6.500000  Thursday

-You can now look to see what the factor levels are for the *DayOfWeek* variable:

-	levels(myData$DayOfWeek)

-This command should generate the following output:

-	[1] "Monday"    "Tuesday"   "Wednesday" "Thursday"  "Friday"    "Saturday"
-	[7] "Sunday"

-## Visualize data and compute statistics
+## Step 5: Visualize data

-Let's move on to visualization using the **rxHistogram** function to show the distribution in arrival delay by day of week.
+To get a sense of data shape, use the **rxHistogram** function to show the distribution in arrival delay by day of week.
 Internally, this function uses the **rxCube** function to calculate information for a histogram:

 ~~~~
 	rxHistogram(~ArrDelay|DayOfWeek,  data = airXdfData)